immutable/ts-immutable-sdk/examples/README.md

 ## Add to an existing example app

-The process may differ depending on how the example app is setup, but the recommendations we have made around creating a new example should follow the same structure as we've implemented for the [[Passport Connect with NextJS](/examples/passport/wallets-connect-with-nextjs) and [Passport Signing with NextJS](/examples/passport/wallets-signing-with-nextjs) examples.
+The process may differ depending on how the example app is setup, but the recommendations we have made around creating a new example should follow the same structure as we've implemented for the [Checkout SDK Connect](/examples/checkout/sdk-connect-with-nextjs) example.

 So if you need to add a new example to an existing example app you should create a branch in `ts-immutable-sdk` to add your example to and follow these steps;